asolda/GeneticLearning/classifiers/README.md

 Each script trains a different kind of classifier.

 ## List
-sk. classifiers are based on machine learning, while tf. classifiers are based on deel learning
+sk. classifiers are based on machine learning, while tf. classifiers are based on deep learning

 - bmlp is a Binary Multi Layer Perceptron classifier
 - knn is the K Nearest Neighbor classifier